ballantynedewolf/RxObject.js/README.md

 # RxObject.js
 A javascript object for spectacle prescription parameters

-The string property is for input and display
+The string property is for input and display.

-The vector property is for storage and manipulation String and vector are always in sync.
+The vector property is for storage and manipulation.

+String and vector are always in sync.

 <h2>Constructor</h2>
 In the case of strings, the object will validate the string against the validation parameter or a default